Free · Open Source · Public Data

 Search by author name

-Type the author's name to find their OpenAlex profile.
-The tool will automatically retrieve all values needed for ARI² — including co-authors and retractions — directly from OpenAlex.
+Type the author's name to find their OpenAlex profile, then click the matching author.
+The tool automatically retrieves every value needed for ARI² — including co-authors and retractions — directly from OpenAlex and shows the result.

-Search for an author and click "Fetch Data and Calculate ARI²" to see results.
+Search for an author and click their name to see the ARI² result.

 Enter Values Manually